-- Experienced as mental health administrator, a “chief mental health officer”/director of an university clinic (stepped down due to health issues), as a licensed psychologist over the years, and a former career counselor, I’ve mentored and guided many adults, leaders, new and mid-career professionals in their personal development and career trajectory.
+- Experienced as mental health administrator, a “chief mental health officer”/director of an university clinic (stepped down due to health issues), as a licensed psychologist over the years, and a career counselor (many years ago), I’ve mentored and guided many adults, leaders, new and mid-career professionals in their personal development and career trajectory.

 I use she/her pronouns (“they” works as well), am a 1.5-generation Taiwanese-American, with some minimal informal conversational understanding of Mandarin (not able to conduct therapy in Mandarin) and will occasionally catch some Taiwanese words.

 Through my own life journey of various challenges (including health issues and burning out in a management role), I have reconnected with my love of being able to directly provide therapy and healing.
 I was led to explore and advance my training in mind-body-emotion-spirit connectedness, to dig deep into the root causes of struggles, get into my messy “shadows” and be able to walk out on the other side.
 It’s not that I or my clients no longer experience challenges, but that we can be much more centered and far less emotionally hi-jacked.
 I have honed my skills in working at the deeper emotional issues and not just treat the symptoms, and I am excited to share these techniques with you so that you can experience more joys in life!

 Life is a journey of discovery and learning!

 I am continually learning, including learning to take advantage of this fascinating life on earth.
-These days, I’m quite intrigued, learning, and practicing Usui Reiki (Level II trained), which originated in Japan.
+These days, I’m quite intrigued, learning, and practicing Usui Reiki (Advanced Level III trained), which originated in Japan.
 Although I grew up being exposed to the Buddhist culture (Buddhism in Taiwan is very different than Buddhist practices in the U.S.), I am not religious and used to be a staunch atheist and very left-brain focused.
-However, after my burnout experiences, my physical body has awakened to much sensitivities, including sometimes sensing my client’s bodily experiences (both during psychotherapy and reiki sessions), and this has led me to explore more spiritual possibilities.
-I learned that everything is energy (e.g., noticing my bodily energy as I forest bath, sensing certain trees’ energy when I stand next to them, while I sit under the sun, or eat certain foods), am learning more about auras, chakras, and acupressure meridians, and have integrated the use of meditations and grounding practices to reconnect with my inner, guiding voice.
-I am noticing the interconnectedness of living beings and things.
-I have a special affinity to nature and have been learning to grow herbs and plants, learning to attune to the seasons and the languages of animals, and I’m learning to pay attention to the natural flow of the universe.
+However, after my burnout experiences, my physical body has awakened to much sensitivities, including sometimes sensing my client’s bodily experiences (both during psychotherapy and reiki sessions).
+These experiences have led me to explore more spiritual possibilities.
+I learned that everything is energy (e.g., noticing my bodily energy as I forest bath, sensing certain trees’ energy when I stand next to them, while I sit under the sun, eat certain foods), and I am learning more about auras, chakras, and acupressure meridians.
+As I regularly integrate the use of meditations and grounding practices to reconnect with my inner, guiding voice, I am noticing the interconnectedness of living beings and things.
 I now recognize my empathic sensations, try to spend much time immersed in parks and natural preserves, and I so look forward to the next steps in our shared journey.

 Please feel free to call me at 408-828-8375 or send me an email to inquire further.